Sidhuharp97/stat-programs-website/content/post/data-cleaning-R/index.md

 ## Other Useful Functions

+Not every amazing function in dplyr and tidyr are covered in this tutorial.
+Here are a few other functions you may find helpful when preparing and analyzing data.

 |Package | Function |  Purpose  |
 |---------|-----------|------------------------------------------------------------|
 | dplyr | `pull()` | extracts a single column and returns a vector |